TooTallNate/Java-WebSocket/README.markdown

 Minimum Required JDK
 --------------------

-`Java-WebSocket` is known to work with (possibly some other JDK's as well):
+`Java-WebSocket` is known to work with:

  * Java 1.4 (aka SE 6)
  * Android 1.6 (API 4)

+Other JRE implementations may work as well, but haven't been tested.

 Testing in Android Emulator
 ---------------------------